Booker scores season-high 36, Suns beat Cavs 119-113

+PHOENIX (AP) — Monty Williams has proven to be a pretty good coach for the Phoenix Suns over two seasons.
+Having Devin Booker on the roster certainly helps.

-PHOENIX (AP) — Devin Booker scored a season-high 36 points, Mikal Bridges added 22 and the Phoenix Suns rallied in the fourth quarter to beat the Cleveland Cavaliers 119-113 on Monday night.
+Booker scored a season-high 36 points, Mikal Bridges added 22 and the Suns rallied in the fourth quarter to beat the Cleveland Cavaliers 119-113 on Monday night.

+Williams praised Booker’s improvisation on one of the All-Star guard’s best nights of the season.
+Booker made 14 of 27 shots, including five 3-pointers.

+“I made a few calls in the huddle, they take away the option and then he just makes a play,” Williams said.
+“His willingness to take big shots is something I really value.”

+Said Booker: “It’s my sixth year — I’ve seen a lot of different matchups and players and I try to take the challenge every night.”

 The Suns have won six of their past seven games while the Cavaliers have dropped four straight.
-Booker propelled the Suns to victory this time by making 14 of 27 shots, including 5 3-pointers.
+Booker also had eight assists, which was valuable since All-Star point guard Chris Paul was sidelined with a sore hamstring.

 Phoenix took a 101-100 lead with seven minutes left on a 3-pointer from Cam Johnson.
 The second-year forward had missed his first six attempts from beyond the arc.